SujiYang/Bulls-and-Cows-.hs/README.md

 # Bulls-and-Cows-.hs
 Simple Haskell implementation of Bulls and Cows(aka.
 Number Mastermind, Number Baseball..) game language.

 The choice of Haskell programming language is for educational purposes.
-The code is very simple, more of an exercise than a project.

 ## How Bulls and Cows works
 Bulls and Cows is an classic code-breaking, paper and pencil game, usually played by two players.